Speaker Calibration

 200: 0.74

-After updating attenuation, run a validation playlist and confirm the measured output matches the target within the tolerance used by the rig.
+After updating attenuation, run the calibration playlist and confirm the measured output matches the target within the tolerance used by the rig.
+Keep enough metadata with the calibration data that another operator can repeat or audit the calibration later.